Sectors

 Infrastructure is critical for the UK’s ability to continue to grow prosperity.
 The UK government wants to do this while:

-UK infrastructure has a compelling offer for markets across the globe, but there are numerous domestic opportunities for potential investors in areas like mining, construction, rail, and water.
+UK infrastructure has a compelling offer for markets across the globe.
+There are numerous domestic opportunities for potential investors in areas like construction, rail, and water.
 These opportunities are being supported by new policies and funding.

 Opportunity highlights